 Similarly, a Dutch study defined and illustrated a bridging approach to practice-based ITE for identifying what STs needed to learn (Janssen, Westbroek, & Doyle, 2014).
 The approach utilizes a core practice frame to conceptualize target practices.
 Such frames integrate a range of specific teaching practices into meaningful composites and enable movement from a component to a whole-task level and back again as demands require.
 They also incorporate the teachers’ own values and goals and their practical reasoning about their teaching as the starting points for intervention (Janssen et al., 2014, p.
 204).

 ITE in England has been essentially school-based since 1992, gradually moving toward acknowledging schools and teachers as core sites for learning to teach (Murray & Mutton, 2015; National College for Teaching and Leadership & Department of Education [UK], 2014) and underscoring the acquisition of core practices and standards of practice as central to STs’ preparation (Stephens et al., 2004).
-Notwithstanding all the promises this global trend holds, the critique of school-based teacher education in England suggests that school-based teacher education has not systematically addressed how it may help STs mediate their learning in and between settings, nor has it confronted and exploited the differential experiential potentials these settings afford (Ellis, Edwards, & Smagorinsky, 2010, p.
+Notwithstanding all the promise this global trend holds, the critique of school-based teacher education in England suggests that school-based teacher education has not systematically addressed how it may help STs mediate their learning in and between settings, nor has it confronted and exploited the differential experiential potentials these settings afford (Ellis, Edwards, & Smagorinsky, 2010, p.
 116).

 Key Theme 3: A Shift From a Focus on Teaching and Curriculum to a Focus on Learning and Learners